instead-hub/instead/doc/stead3_en.md

 }
 ```

-If you run this dialog, after you select, say, redpills, we will have another
+If you run this dialog, after you select, say, red pills, we will have another
 choice of the blue pill.
 But our the idea, obviously not this!
 There are
 several ways to make the dialogue correct.